 In the U.S., you don’t really talk about someone being fat to their face.
 It’s considered rude to tell a relative that he/she gained weight.
 It seems rather taboo there, while in France people can talk about it (say you gained weight, even say it to a friend) and it’s not seen as an insult.
-Just matter of fact (Diane’s note: If anyone ever commented on my weight, positively or negatively, they’d get a piece of my mind.
-Just sayin’.
-And I’d take the opportunity to educate them on American social customs, you know so it’s a learning experience and all.)
+Just matter of fact and that’s not something that would be a welcome conversation topic in the US.

 Staring contest or just eye contact?